- 1 Who invented motorcycle first time?

 The first internal combustion, petroleum fueled motorcycle was the Daimler Reitwagen.
 It was designed and built by the German inventors Gottlieb Daimler and Wilhelm Maybach in Bad Cannstatt, Germany in 1885.

-Who invented motorbike and in which year?
+Who invented motorcycle and in which year?

-When was the 1st motorcycle built?
+When was the first motorcycle produced?

 1885: Gottlieb Daimler patents what is generally considered to be the first true motorcycle.

 Who is older Indian or Harley?

 Indian Motorcycle was founded in 1901, and Harley -Davidson two years later.
 Both companies built groundbreaking bikes, delivering motorcycles to police forces, racing them on the dirt track, providing a simple alternative to the automobile, and serving in both world wars.